 Before you go running in, note that if you’re seeing a bullet fly from one side of your vision to the other, running right in will put you between the enemy and their enemy — who is also your enemy.
 That’s two enemies.
 Wait for a victor to emerge, and use their greed to knock them down.

-6. Learn to drop fast
+Learn where to drop

 While the game was probably designed with that idea in mind, savvy players quickly worked out that the quickest way to get onto the ground — and snag first dibs on the best loot and positions — is to continuously deploy and cut your chute.
 Why?
 We have no idea.
 It makes you fast and that’s all that matters.

 Close the doors!

 Another visual cue is an open door.
 There’s a reason you can tag an open cache to scream “someone’s been through here.”
-They might still be around, or they may be long gone.
-And you can use that simple mind game to your advantage.
+They might still be around or they may be long gone, and you can use that simple mind game to your advantage.

 If you don’t want to alert encroaching enemies of your rough whereabouts, close doors as you walk through them.
 It’ll give approaching opponents the thought that they’re the first to pass through the area, lowering their guard.
 Hold still, listen to them charge through the building, and blast them down as they get too close and overconfident.